mprathip98/mprathip98/README.md

 - 👋 Hi, I’m @mprathip98
 - 👀 I’m interested in computer science with a touch of AI
-- 🌱 I’m currently a sophomore in high school
+- 🌱 I’m currently in high school
 - 😄 Pronouns: he/his/him

 <!---